pkibbey/pkibbey.github.io/src/content/projects/photography.md

 ---
+title: 'Creative Break'
-title: 'Creative Break: Four Years as a Portrait Photographer'
+subtitle: 'Four Years as a Portrait Photographer'
 description: >-
   My journey stepping away from web development to pursue professional portrait photography, and how it shaped my perspective on creativity and technology.